bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- mist
+- fog
 - 84% humidity
-- 6 mph wind
+- 5 mph wind
 - 0.32 inches of precipitation in the past 24 hours

 ## Temperature History